 This is a truly unique reference book.
 A complete and detailed list of all the Cunard ships that have served with the company since 1840.
-Each vessel is classified in chronological order of entry into Cunard service, and has a brief description, history, while the majority of them are accompanied by a photograph, or one of Marc-Aantoine Bombail’s specially drawn profiles.
+Each vessel is classified in chronological order of entry into Cunard service, and has a brief description and history, while the majority are accompanied by a photograph or one of Marc-Antoine Bombail’s specially drawn profiles.
 The book includes a brief history of Cunard and many fascinating reproductions of posters, brochure covers and various ephemera reflecting the company’s rich heritage from over 175 years.

 To have a quick look inside click on preview book.